What to expect as the minimum wage goes up in the Twin Cities

 “It made sense in this scenario to invest in our employees and get these restaurants staffed and make sure that we have the pipeline of people to support our growth,” Chipotle CEO Brian Niccol said at the Baird Global Consumer, Technology & Services Conference.
 “And then with that, we’ve taken some pricing to cover some of that investment.”

-Chipotle is not the first restaurant to raise prices in order to cover the increasing cost of labor, nor will it be the last.
-Research evidence documents numerous instances when customers bore the majority or even entirety of a wage raise through price hikes.
-One study, for example, found that minimum wage hikes coincide with price raises for McDonalds’ Big Mac.
-In some instances, of course, costs are absorbed by workers through job losses or reduced work hours and benefits.
-But in either case, no minimum wage hike ever came with zero costs.
+One study, for example, found that minimum wage hikes coincide with price increases for McDonald’s Big Mac.
+In some instances, of course, costs are absorbed by workers through job losses, or reduced work hours and benefits.
+Nevertheless, the minimum wage hike never comes with zero costs.

-Similarly, big businesses –– 101 to 10,000 employees –– as well as small businesses –– 6 to 100 employees –– are facing a $1 minimum wage hike in St. Paul and will be required to pay $12.50 and $11 per hour, respectively.
-For micro businesses –– zero to five employees –– the minimum wage goes up by 75¢ to $10.
+Similarly, both big and small businesses are facing a $1 minimum wage hike in St. Paul.
+They will be required to pay $12.50 and $11 per hour, respectively.
+For micro businesses — zero to five employees — the minimum wage goes up by 75¢ to $10.